Close

 3 Ollantaytambo

 This morning, drive through the Sac This morning, drive through the Sacred Valley.
 Known as Wilcamayo to the Incas, the valley has been a source of livelihood for the locals for hundreds of years.
 You’ll see maize crops covering the terraced walls and the sacred river beneath.
 Stop for lunch in a local community, where you'll also get the chance to learn about their traditional lifestyle and maybe wrap your tongue around a few words of the Quechua language.
 If it’s market day, you'll have time to browse the local handicrafts on offer, such as beads and ponchos.
-Then, visit the AMA Restaurant in Urubamba for afternoon tea – this café is dedicated to working with single mothers throughout the Sacred Valley, where there are few opportunities for childcare and employment.
-As all the ingredients used here are grown and purchased locally, the establishment also prides itself on its organic and locally focused practices.
-Enjoy a coffee, tea or juice with a slice of vegan beet cake or a homemade cookie and continue your journey to Ollantaytambo.
-Opt to check out the town’s fascinating archaeological site – ancient remnants of an Inca city with soaring views over the present-day settlement.
+Visit the AMA Restaurant in Urubamba – this cafe provides employment opportunities and job training for single mothers throughout the Sacred Valley.
+Enjoy a snack and learn how this inclusive enterprise focuses on economic growth, gender equality and the support of vulnerable communities.
+Continue your journey to Ollantaytambo, opt to check out the town’s fascinating archaeological site – ancient remnants of an Inca city with soaring views over the present-day settlement.

 Included Activities